Alignak-monitoring/alignak/doc/source/07_advanced/objectinheritance.rst

 The second variable is "use".
 This is where you specify the name of the template object that you want to inherit properties/variables from.
 The name you specify for this variable must be defined as another object's template named (using the name variable).

 The third variable is "register".
-This variable is used to indicate whether or not the object definition should be "registered" with Shinken.
+This variable is used to indicate whether or not the object definition should be "registered" with Alignak.
 By default, all object definitions are registered.
 If you are using a partial object definition as a template, you would want to prevent it from being registered (an example of this is provided later).
 Values are as follows: 0 = do NOT register object definition, 1 = register object definition (this is the default).
 This variable is NOT inherited; every (partial) object definition used as a template must explicitly set the "register" directive to be 0.
 This prevents the need to override an inherited "register" directive with a value of 1 for every object that should be registered.